airwallex/airwallex-payment-demo/docs-components-sdk/README.md

-# Airwallex Payment Elements - Documentation
+# Components SDK - Documentation

-This reference documents every object and method available in Airwallex’s browser-side JavaScript library `airwallex-payment-elements`.
-You can also check out `node_modules/airwallex-payment-elements/types` for a more detailed overview of the parameters and properties available for each method.
+This reference documents every object and method available in Airwallex’s browser-side JavaScript library `@airwallex/components-sdk`.
+You can also check out `node_modules/@airwallex/components-sdk/types` for a more detailed overview of the parameters and properties available for each method.

 ## Table of contents